mikeklepacz/CRM/replit.md

 **Filtering:**
 - **Search**: Search across all columns using the search box
+- **Tags Filter**: Click "Tags" button to filter by tags - all tags selected by default, uncheck to hide rows with those tags.
+Works with columns containing "tag" in the name.
-- **Tags Filter**: Click "Tags" button to filter by tags/keywords/phrases - all selected by default, uncheck to hide rows with those items.
-Works with any column containing "tag", "keyword", or "phrase" in the name.
+- **Keywords/Phrases Filter**: Click "Keywords/Phrases" button to filter by keywords and phrases - all selected by default, uncheck to hide rows with those items.
+Works with columns containing "keyword" or "phrase" in the name.

 **Editing Features:**
 - **Phone Numbers**: Clickable with phone icon (📞) to trigger calls on compatible devices